This article applies to England, Wales and Scotland.

 What is the maximum award for breach of contract at tribunal?

-The maximum award for a breach of contract claim at an employment tribunal is £25,000.
-If your claim exceeds this amount, you would need to pursue it through the county court, or bring a partial claim at tribunal and the remainder at county court.
+The maximum is £25,000.
+If your claim exceeds this, you would need to pursue it through the county court, or bring a partial claim at tribunal and the remainder at county court.

 Is breach of contract the same as wrongful dismissal?

-Wrongful dismissal is a type of breach of contract claim.
-It specifically refers to dismissal without proper contractual notice (or notice pay in lieu).
+Wrongful dismissal is a type of breach of contract claim — specifically dismissal without proper contractual notice.
 Other breach of contract claims can include failure to pay contractual bonuses, unilateral changes to terms, or failure to provide contractual benefits.

 Sources